A Way Abroad Logo

 Photo by OMID VISUALS

 Zurich is a medium-sized city, with around 500,000 residents.
 The city is comprised of 12 unique districts, each with its own personality.
 Locally the districts are often referred to as ‘Kreis XX’ with the XX representing the number and kreis meaning district.
-The locals call the districts both by their numbers as well by their names.

-The areas I’ve spent the most time in and are my personal preference for you to build your home base in are:
+The areas I’ve spent the most time in and are my personal preference for you to build your home base in Zurich are:

-District 1 (Old Town)
+District 1 (Kreis 1, Old Town)

 District 1, or Old Town, is the heart of the city, especially for tourists.
 If you just visit Zurich, this is where you’ll want to spend most of your time.
 As the city center, it’s where many of the historic areas are.